 I agree for National Accident Helpline to contact me.

-Getting hit by a falling object at work can cause a range of injuries you would not expect to suffer at work and you shouldn't have to.
-You may have been left unable to work as a result and, therefore, unable to earn money, causing you to worry and stress at home.
+Getting hit by a falling object can cause a range of injuries you wouldn't expect to suffer at work.
+We understand you may have been left unable to work as a result, causing you physical, mental and financial worries.

-They can also result in even more serious injuries.
-This could be in the form of serious lacerations, concussion at work, brain damage or a fractured skull.
-These types of injuries could result in you being entitled to a serious injury compensation claim
+They can also result in lacerations, concussion, brain damage or a fractured skull.
+These instances could result in you being entitled to a serious life-changing injury claim

 Where might falling object accidents happen?